 RECOMMENDED SCREENING FOR LYNCH SYNDROME CANCERS

 Colonoscopy: Annually, beginning at age 20-25, or ten years younger than the earliest age of diagnosis in the family, whichever comes first.
-NCCN guidelines (NCCN Version 2.2011) state two to five years prior to the earliest age of diagnosis in the family, if under the age of 25 and to repeat every 1-2 years.
+NCCN guidelines (NCCN Version 2.2013) state two to five years prior to the earliest age of diagnosis in the family, and to repeat every 1-2 years.